grojasv/grojasv/README.md

 ### Hi there, I'm Guillermo Rojas 👋

-- 📱 I'm a Mobile Engineer passionate about building solid APPS, especially on Android and Flutter
+- 📱 I'm a Mobile Engineer passionate about building SOLID apps, especially using Android and Flutter
-- 💬 Ask me about mobile products and mobile UX
+- 💬 Ask me about anything related to mobile products and mobile UX
+- 🌱 I’m currently learning about game development on Flame Engine
+- 👯 I’m looking to collaborate on nonprofit educational projects
 - 🏖️ I'm located in Mallorca, Balearic Islands, Spain
 - 📫 How to reach me?
 Check out my email on the left 👈

 <!--